ncatlab/nlab-content/pages/2751.md

 There is a [[Bianchi identity]] on every [[curvature]] component, induced from the respect for differentials of the dg-algebra morphism $\Omega^\bullet(U_i) \leftarrow W(Lie(V//G)) : F_\nabla$ on shifted generators.

-From the discussion at [Action Lie algebroid cohomology](#ActionLieAlgebroidCohomology) above we read off the Bianchi identity for the 1-form curvature that we identified with the covariant derivative im the case of linear actions to be given in local coordinates (as above) by (suppresing the patch index ${}_i$)
+From the discussion at [Action Lie algebroid cohomology](#ActionLieAlgebroidCohomology) above we read off the Bianchi identity for the 1-form curvature that we identified with the covariant derivative in the case of linear actions to be given in local coordinates (as above) by (suppressing the patch index ${}_i$)

 $$